 LOUIS POULSEN

-The Danish brand Louis Poulsen was founded in 1874, rooted in the Scandinavian design tradition where form follows function.
+Danish brand Louis Poulsen was founded in 1874, originating from traditional Scandinavian design where form follows function.
 Louis Poulsen became the owner of the company in 1906 after the death of his uncle, Ludvig R. Poulsen.
-Louis Poulsen's approach to architectural development began through its collaboration with one of the world’s most renowned lighting designers, Poul Henningsen.
-It was in 1924 that the designer started his partnership with Louis Poulsen lighting.
-Among the brand’s most iconic creations, the Panthella lamp, designed in 1971 by Verner Panton, stands out for its organic design and soft light, perfectly illustrating Louis Poulsen’s philosophy of lighting.
+Louis Poulsen’s approach to architectural development began when he collaborated with one of the world’s leading lighting designers, Poul Henningsen.
+In 1924, the designer began collaborating with Louis Poulsen lighting; their objective was to take part in the "International Exhibition of Modern Decorative and Industrial Arts".
+In 1925 the collaboration proved successful and the Poul Henningsen lamps won the gold medal.
+Following this victory, the two men marketed their products in France, England and Denmark.